Difference Between Service Charges and Tips

 Note: Service charges are taxed the same as regular employee wages.

-See from the IRS for more information.
+See this page from the IRS for more information.